Path-Check/paper-cred/payloads/liberty.1.md

 ## Fixed Fields

-The conversion back and forth between a W3C certificate and a QR Code must add the following fixed value fieds:
+When converting the certificate back to a JSON structure, verifiers must hardcode this JSON template.
 ```
 {
     "@context": ["https://www.w3.org/2018/credentials/v1"],